 Team C +15, +15, -1 Total + 29

 Only the head coach may protest another team’s player.
 The protest must occur prior to the start of the game or within 30 minutes of its conclusion.
 The protest fee is $ 75.
 The protest fee and the challenging team’s credentials must be turned in before any action is taken by the tournament staff.
 The player being protested must produce proof of age and proof of grade.
 If the protest is lost or no documentation is produced, the player is ineligible to compete in the tournament.
 If the player’s age and grade are both validated, the $75 is forfeit and the player shall be eligible.

 The deadline to submit a roster is a day of Tournament.

 Teams must bring proof of age AND proof of grade to the tournament.

-The designated home team should wear white or lighter colored jerseys and provide the official game ball.
-The AWAY team is listed on the left or on the the top of a bracket.
+The designated home team should wear white or light-colored jerseys and provide the official game ball.
+The AWAY team is listed on the left or on the top of a bracket.
 HOME is on the right or on the bottom of a bracket.

-ZERO TOLERANCE POLICY- if any of the following actions take place: Any heckling of officials by parents, player, coaches.
-Any fighting by any person in attendance, to include, parents, players, coaches, and refs.
-Any threatening act that may endanger any person in attendance, to include parents, players, refs or coaches.
+ZERO-TOLERANCE POLICY- if any of the following actions take place: Any heckling of officials by parents, players, coaches.
+Any fighting by any person in attendance, including parents, players, coaches, and refs.
+Any threatening act that may endanger any person in attendance, including parents, players, refs or coaches.
 All American Sports reserves the right to take any or all of the following actions: Removal from the tournament.
-Possible forfeiture of game.
+Possible forfeiture of the game.
 Expulsion from future ALL American Sports events.
 Law Enforcement involvement.

 WE ARE HERE FOR THE KIDS!!!!!!!